yzhphy/NeatIBP/README.md

 ```
 math -script script_name.wl
 ```
 Please make sure that this works on your computer in order to use NeatIBP.
-This version of NeatIBP dose not support running Mathematica in command lines using other commands yet.
+If not, you should modify the file NeatIBP/preload/MathematicaCommand.txt to as the mathematica command on your computer.

 ## How to cite
 If you use NeatIBP in your research, we would appreciate it if you cite the related paper  [arxiv 2305.08783](https://arxiv.org/abs/2305.08783).
 Or you can cite with